 - NVTID funds have been effectively utilized to implement a variety of programs that ultimately increase room night sales. - Created the "Cabernet Season" campaign to proactively brand the slower "shoulder season" (typically November through March) to benefit hospitality partners.
 Today, "Cabernet Season" is a recognized and effective tool for hospitality partners to promote the valley and their own businesses. - Created annual campaigns such as Restaurant Week and Mustard Season during Cabernet Season to promote visitation during that slower time. - Visit Napa Valley responds to current trends and pain points in the industry which led to the creation of the "Approachable Luxury" campaign.
-This showed visitors the breadth and depth of hospitality offerings available in Napa Valley, helping visitors to discover their
+This showed visitors the breadth and depth of hospitality offerings available in Napa Valley, helping visitors to discover their version of luxury illustrating experiences that fit budget and needs, without specifically calling out price. - Visit Napa Valley has avidly promoted all 5 towns (Calistoga, St. Helena, Yountville, the City of Napa, American Canyon) and the Unincorporated Napa County through all marketing and sales efforts in all channels, including paid media (ads), owned media (website, social channels, blog, newsletter), and earned media (active public relations and press opportunities). - The Towns-Specific Campaign feature an integrated program consisting of both paid media along with activations on owned channels. - Annual Visit Napa Valley Engagement Metrics: - 2 million Visitors to the www.VisitNapaValley.com website, resulting in nearly 1 million clicks to websites of Napa Valley hospitality businesses. - The Visit Napa Valley website is frequently cited as the #1 or #2 referral url for most partners who invest with Visit Napa Valley. - Group leads equated to more than 200,000 potential room nights, with a potential economic impact of \$88 Million.

-- version of luxury illustrating experiences that fit budget and needs, without specifically calling out price. - Visit Napa Valley has avidly promoted all 5 towns (Calistoga, St. Helena, Yountville, the City of Napa, American Canyon) and the Unincorporated Napa County through all marketing and sales efforts in all channels, including paid media (ads), owned media (website, social channels, blog, newsletter), and earned media (active public relations and press opportunities). - o The Towns-Specific Campaign feature an integrated program consisting of both paid media along with activations on owned channels. - Annual Visit Napa Valley Engagement Metrics: - o 2 million Visitors to the www.VisitNapaValley.com website, resulting in nearly 1 million clicks to websites of Napa Valley hospitality businesses. - o The Visit Napa Valley website is frequently cited as the #1 or #2 referral url for most partners who invest with Visit Napa Valley. - o Group leads equated to more than 200,000 potential room nights, with a potential economic impact of \$88 Million. - The Napa Valley Welcome Center, promoting the entire Napa Valley greets over 110,000 people and makes over 35,000 direct referrals to valley-wide hospitality businesses. - Robust sales team drives overnight stays from transient / leisure travelers as well as business and incentive groups.
-Business development efforts grow lead generation with meeting professionals, with key focus on incentive, corporate C-Suite and association markets, to increase group business to Napa Valley during weekdays, off-peak season and need periods. - Partnerships with visitor-serving businesses have increased from just six at the onset of the TID to more than 500 investor partners.
-This serves as testament to the confidence our constituency has in our mission, strategies and programs supporting the hospitality industry in Napa Valley. - Numerous valuable trade relationships have been established and nurtured, including Visit California, CalTravel, US Travel, Brand USA, San Francisco Travel, Napa Valley Vintners, and the Napa County Farm Bureau.
-All partnerships are leveraged to bring in overnight group and event business, in addition to leisure travelers.
-Partnerships with meeting planner associations have been formed to bring additional overnight groups to the Napa Valley.
+- The Napa Valley Welcome Center, promoting the entire Napa Valley greets over 110,000 people and makes over 35,000 direct referrals to valley-wide hospitality - Robust sales team drives overnight stays from transient / leisure travelers as well as business. and incentive groups.
+Business development efforts grow lead generation with meeting professionals, with key focus on incentive, corporate C-Suite and association markets, to increase group business to Napa Valley during weekdays, off-peak season and need periods. - Partnerships with visitor-serving businesses have jumpedincreased from just six at the onset of the TID to 261 - a more than 4,000% increase!
+500 investor partners.
+This serves as testament to the confidence our constituency has in our mission, strategies and programs-Many invaluable supporting the hospitality industry in Napa Valley. - Numerous valuable trade relationships have also been established and nurtured.
+Amount of the control of the con those are, including Visit California, CalTravel, US Travel, Brand USA, SFSan Francisco Travel-and the, Napa Valley Vintners-, and the Napa County Farm Bureau.
+All Partnershipspartnerships are leveraged to bring in overnight group and event business, in addition to leisure travelers.- Partnerships with meeting planner associations have been formed to bring additional overnight groups to the Napa Valley.